Origin (band)

-Origin is an American technical death metal band from Topeka, Kansas, founded in 1990 under the monikers Necrotomy and Thee Abomination.
-They have been recognized by music critics and metal fans alike for combining a harsh sound with a high level of technical skill.

-Origin's music is characterized by almost exclusive use of several specific, difficult playing techniques: blast beats on the drum kit, multiple death growled vocals, and arpeggios and sweep picking on both the guitars and the bass guitar.
-Their songs often have uneven, shifting time signatures.
-2008 saw the band breakthrough in the United States with the release of their fourth studio album, Antithesis, which was seen as a hit.
+Origin is an American technical death metal band from Topeka, Kansas, founded in 1990.
+They have released eight studio albums.
+2008 saw the band breakthrough in the United States with the release of their fourth studio album, Antithesis, which peaked at number 21 on the Billboard Top Heatseekers chart.

-Biography
+History

 Beginnings

-In the year 1990 Kansas natives Paul Ryan and Jeremy Turner got together to form a death metal group with the goal of making the music as technically proficient as they wanted it to be.
-They went through a few names at this time, the first was Necrotomy, which they went under from 1990-1993, then they were Thee Abomination.
-However, these bands didn't capture the exact sound they were seeking.
-Some time years later a new band took shape in 1997 in the span of half a year.
-Bassist Clint Appelhanz and vocalist Mark Manning joined in October 1997, and drummer George Fluke joined in January 1998.
+Origin was formed in 1990 by Kansas natives Paul Ryan and Jeremy Turner.
+The two got together to form a death metal band with the goal of making the music as technically proficient as possible.
+The band was initially known as Necrotomy, which they went under from 1990 to 1993, then changing the name to Thee Abomination, although these bands did not quite capture the exact sound the two were seeking.
+In October 1997, longtime friend and bassist Clint Appelhanz and vocalist Mark Manning joined, followed by drummer George Fluke in January 1998.
 The band members then decided to tour under the name Origin.

 On May 23, 1998, Origin opened for Suffocation.
 That summer, Origin recorded a four-song, self-financed and self-distributed demo, A Coming Into Existence.
 In October, the band secured an opening slot on the Death Across America Tour, which also featured Nile, Cryptopsy, Oppressor and Gorguts.

 In February 1999, George Fluke was replaced by John Longstreth and Doug Williams replaced Clint Appelhanz.
 With the new lineup, Origin secured a show with Napalm Death on April 14.
 Various other regional shows followed, including a spot at the November to Dismember Metalfest in Texas.
 On December 16, Origin signed to Relapse Records.